 Apply a thin coating of oil

-Even though it may be tempting to coat the entire pan with copious amounts of olive oil, it doesn’t work like that.
-Cast iron will become unevenly seasoned if you use too much oil.
+It may be tempting to coat the entire pan with copious amounts of olive oil, but it doesn’t work like that.

 Putting your cast-iron pan in the oven upside down